-- 19 - SB 192
+1 week as part of a full week of operation.
+Every effort shall be made

-- 2 if there is no requirement that the facility be licensed.
-The referral - 3 process shall afford parents maximum access to all referral - 4 information.
-This access shall include, but is not limited to, - 5 telephone referrals to be made available for at least 30 hours per 6 - week as part of a full week of operation.
-Every effort shall be made - 7 to reach all parents within the defined geographic area, including, - 8 but not limited to, any of the following: - (A) Toll-free telephone lines.
+- 2 to reach all parents within the defined geographic area, including, - 3 but not limited to, any of the following: - (A) Toll-free telephone lines.

-- (B) Office space convenient to parents and providers. - (C) Referrals in languages which are spoken in the community.
-Each resource and referral program shall publicize its services through all available media sources, agencies, and other appropriate methods. - (2) (A) Provision of information to any person who requests a referral of his or her right to view the licensing information of a licensed child day care facility required to be maintained at the facility pursuant to Section 1596.859 of the Health and Safety Code and to access any public files pertaining to the facility that are maintained by the State Department of Social Services Community Care Licensing Division. - (B) A written or oral advisement in substantially the following form will comply with the requirements of subparagraph (A):
+- 5 (B) Office space convenient to parents and providers. - (C) Referrals in languages which are spoken in the community. - Each resource and referral program shall publicize its services through all available media sources, agencies, and other appropriate methods. - (2) (A) Provision of information to any person who requests a referral of his or her right to view the licensing information of a licensed child-day care facility required to be maintained at the facility pursuant to Section 1596.859 of the Health and Safety Code and to access any public files pertaining to the facility that are maintained by the State Department of Social Services Community Care Licensing Division. - (B) A written or oral advisement in substantially the following form will comply with the requirements of subparagraph (A):

-"State law requires licensed child day care facilities to make accessible to the public a copy of any licensing report pertaining to the facility that documents a facility visit or a substantiated complaint investigation.
+"State law requires licensed child-day care facilities to make accessible to the public a copy of any licensing report pertaining to the facility that documents a facility visit or a substantiated complaint investigation.
 In addition, a more complete file regarding a child care licensee may be available at an office of the State Department of Social Services Community Care Licensing Division.
 You have the right to access any public information in these files."

 - (c) Maintenance of ongoing documentation of requests for service tabulated through the internal referral process.
-The following documentation of requests for service shall be maintained by all resource and referral programs: - (1) Number of calls and contacts to the care information and 36 37 referral program or component. - 38 (2) Ages of children served. - (3) Time category of care request for each child.
+The following documentation of requests for service shall be maintained by all resource and referral programs: - 31 (1) Number of calls and contacts to the care information and referral program or component. - (2) Ages of children served. - (3) Time category of care request for each child. - 35 (4) Special time category, such as nights, weekends, and swing 36 shift. - 37 (5) Reason that the care is needed. - This information shall be maintained in a manner that is easily accessible for dissemination purposes.

-1 (4) Special time category, such as nights, weekends, and swing 2 shift.
+(d) Provision of technical assistance to existing and potential providers of all types of care services.
+This assistance shall include, but not be limited to:

-- (5) Reason that the care is needed. - This information shall be maintained in a manner that is easily accessible for dissemination purposes. - (d) Provision of technical assistance to existing and potential providers of all types of care services.
-This assistance shall include, but not be limited to: - (1) Information on all aspects of initiating new care services including, but not limited to, licensing, zoning, program and budget development, and assistance in finding this information from other sources. - (2) Information and resources that help existing providers to maximize their ability to serve the children and parents of their community. - (3) Dissemination of information on current public issues affecting the local and state delivery of services. - (4) Facilitation of communication between existing child care and child-related services providers in the community served.
+- (1) Information on all aspects of initiating new care services including, but not limited to, licensing, zoning, program and budget development, and assistance in finding this information from other sources. - (2) Information and resources that help existing providers to maximize their ability to serve the children and parents of their community. - (3) Dissemination of information on current public issues affecting the local and state delivery of services. - (4) Facilitation of communication between existing child care and child-related services providers in the community served.